Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 As observed previously, incorporating the Vreman model does not enhance performance during the transition phase.
 As shown in Fig.~\ref{fig:part6_kinenrate}, a small amount of Vreman dissipation (\( C_v = 0.01 \)) already reduces accuracy, while increasing it to \( C_v = 0.07 \) further degrades the solution.

 Focusing now on the energy spectra (Fig.~\ref{fig:part6_spectra}), the Roe scheme retains too much energy compared to the reference solution.
 Increasing the constant to $C_v = 0.01$ allows matching the reference near the cutoff, but leads to excessive energy between $k = 20$ and the cutoff wavenumber.
-In contrast, when increasing the constant to the typical finite-volume value of $C_v = 0.07$ aligns the spectrum around $k = 20$, but results in over-dissipation for $k > 20$.
+In contrast, increasing the constant to the typical finite-volume value of $C_v = 0.07$ aligns the spectrum around $k = 20$, but results in over-dissipation for $k > 20$.

 To examine this phenomenon in greater detail, Fig.~\ref{fig:sgs_appendix_roe_inv} quantifies the modification of the energy content across scales induced by the SGS model.
 Once again, the model with the lower constant adds dissipation at higher wavenumbers (compared to the model with the larger constant).
 The dissipation profiles appear flatter, likely due to the under-resolved (inviscid) nature of this test case.
 The profile is noticeably flatter for the higher-constant case.
-The higher constant leads to stronger overall dissipation--which is beneficial here--but ideally, one would want a distribution that increases dissipation around $k \approx 20$ (as in the $C_v = 0.07$ case) while reducing it near the cutoff wavenumber (as observed in the $C_v = 0.01$ case).
+The higher constant provides the level of dissipation needed to control the excess of energy, but it acts too broadly across the spectrum.
+Ideally, one would retain the stronger dissipation associated with \(C_v=0.07\), while concentrating it only in the high-wavenumber range, closer to the cutoff, so that intermediate scales are not excessively damped.